jumagaliev1/news/README.md

 5. [Testing](#testing)

 ## Introduction
-This README document provides an overview and guidance for a Assignment for STRONG TEAM.
+This README document provides an overview and guidance for a News API.
 The project demonstrates the usage of the Spring framework to build a RESTful API.

 ## Project Structure
 The project structure follows standard Maven conventions for a Java project, with the Spring framework integrated.
 Here is an overview of the key directories and files: